peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Efficient Memory Management for Large Language Model Serving with PagedAttention(2023)
   - Efficiently Scaling Transformer Inference(2023)
   - OneBit: Towards Extremely Low-bit Large Language Models(2024)
+  - Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond(2024)

 ## RISC-V
   - A 45nm 1.3GHz 16.7 double-precision GFLOPS/W RISC-V processor with vector accelerators(2014)